 **As an Amazon affiliate, I earn from qualifying purchases.**

 Easy upside down apple pie

 Of course, we had to use some of the apples for a quick and easy dessert too.
-So I made this easy upside down apple pie.
-It’s my take on a classic French tart tatin, but without all the fuss.
-There’s no need to cook the apples first.
+So I made this easy upside-down apple pie.
+It's my take on a classic French tart tatin but without all the fuss.
+There's no need to cook the apples first.
 They cook perfectly in the oven under the crispy pastry topping.
-Just layer the apples in a baking dish, sprinkle with cinnamon sugar, drizzle with melted butter and cover with a pastry lid and bake.
+Just layer the apples in a baking dish, sprinkle with cinnamon sugar, drizzle with melted butter, cover with a pastry lid and bake.